Program Mission, History, and Goals

 A unique characteristic of the UND PA Program is the completion of the majority of clinical experiences in the office of a practicing primary care provider.
 Students are assured experiences with common primary care conditions in a clinical practice setting.
 It is under the guidance and supervision of the preceptor in an individualized teaching relationship that the student gains clinical competencies and accomplishes role integration.
 This is closely monitored and augmented by the Program faculty.

-The Department of PA Studies at UND values differences within and between groups of people and appreciates individuality that contributes to distinguishable variations in practices, beliefs, or traditions.
-Diversity, equity, and inclusion are woven into the curriculum as students prepare to become culturally responsive physician assistants providing inclusive and comprehensive quality health care to all.
+The Department of Physician Assistant Studies at UND values differences within and between groups of people and appreciates the individuality that contributes to distinguishable variations in practices, beliefs, or traditions.
+These values are woven into our curriculum as we prepare our students to become culturally responsive physician assistants providing comprehensive quality health care to all.

 The UND Physician Assistant Program was established in 1970 at the University of North Dakota School of Medicine & Health Sciences in response to health workforce shortages and the lack of access to primary health care in rural communities.
 Initially, the Program was designed to build upon the existing clinical skills of independent duty medical corpsmen returning from the Vietnam conflict to prepare them for a role in civilian primary health care delivery.
 The Program adopted an adult learning, competency-based curriculum (MEDEX) developed by the University of Washington.